camunigeography/muscat-conversion/doc/status.md

 If an item has more than one location (e.g. migrate + ignore), migrate dominates over suppress, and suppress dominates over ignore.

-#!# ??
-Does this mean that a record marked as to be migrated may still contain a suppression 852? or an ignore line at all?
+Thus a record marked as to be migrated may still contain a suppression 852 line, though can never contain an ignore line (as item records are skipped for ignore records).

 ## Download buckets from status